Looking after your mental health

 R.A.B.I’s Helpline remains open and staff will continue to provide support to people from the farming sector in need, despite the challenges posed by Coronavirus.

 It’s clear from speaking to callers that most people would prefer to access support over the phone for now.
-In exceptional circumstances visits can still take place if needed.

 It’s easy to overlook one of your most important assets, your own mental wellbeing.